Top 5 Reasons To Skip Alcohol for Sperm Health

 There is a grey area regarding the quantity of alcohol you can consume.
 Not everyone who drinks alcohol faces male infertility.

 Alcoholic beverages have a variable concentration of alcohol in them.
-Beer has only 3-5% of liquor, while whiskey or vodka contains up to 40% alcohol.
+Beer typically has around 3-5% of liquor, while whiskey or vodka often contains up to 40% alcohol.
 This difference in percentage makes it challenging to be mindful of alcohol consumption.

 Moderate intake is generally safe, but binge-drinking and prolonged alcohol intake daily can be detrimental.
-Some data suggest that moderate intake for a short duration may even raise your testosterone levels.
+Some data suggest that moderate intake for a short duration may even raise your testosterone levels and improve semen quality.

 - Do not indulge in binge-drinking.